Cataract Surgery

 Many patients are able to drive, watch TV and work for a number of years after being first diagnosed with cataracts.
 However, if you have cataracts, you will eventually start to notice declining visual clarity – often with ghost images – which are not correctable with glasses or contacts.

-• Problems driving at night due to glare from headlights or road signs
+Problems driving at night due to glare form headlines or road signs.

-• A phenomenon known as “second sight” where distance vision gets worse, but reading glasses are no longer required
+"Second sight" where distance vision gets worse, but reading glasses are no longer required.

 Whether you have a cataract in one eye or in both eyes, surgery is typically only performed on one eye at a time so that a patient is not trying to recover from surgery in both eyes at the same time.
 Cataract surgery, whether done manually or with a laser, is a relatively straightforward, simple procedure that can have a profound effect on your vision, and of course, your overall quality of life.